Skip to main content

 Situation

-Your full node is currently operational and logs one or more of the following warning messages:
+Your full node is currently operational and is logging one or more of the following warning messages:

 [warning][hathor.p2p.protocol] remote error payload=Connection rejected. peer_id=None remote=<IP_of_some_peer>:40403